| ANNUAL REPORTS

 Amal is a hardworking and ambitious 17-year-old girl from Chouf.
 She found out about CodeBrave’s Web Dev Programme and she applied with zero prior coding experience.
 Amal excelled in her coding studies, going beyond her class work developing projects in her free time like a “card-guessing” game and a “fortune-teller” game.
 She has now launched an online business with her cousins to sell handmade bracelets online.
 They started with an Instagram page and are in the process of building a website.

-“[The CodeBrave Scholarship] was great and amazing, and so interesting, and really one of the most amazing opportunities I had in my life.”
+“[The CodeBrave Web Dev Programme] was great and amazing, and so interesting, and really one of the most amazing opportunities I had in my life.”

 Our Impact in 2021

-“The scholarship taught me new skills, not just Python, but also important problem-solving skills.
+“The Web Dev Programme taught me new skills, not just Python, but also important problem-solving skills.
 I think it will be helpful for my future.”

-Youssef is a 17-year-old from a remote area in the south of Lebanon.
+Ahmad is a 17-year-old from a remote area in the south of Lebanon.
 It’s an area with few job opportunities that has been hit hard by the economic crisis.
 He works in a nut shop after school.
-Three times a week, Youssef has online coding classes with his teacher Jawad, which he joins using a laptop donated by CodeBrave.
+Three times a week, Ahmad has online coding classes with his teacher Jawad, which he joins using a laptop donated by CodeBrave.
 He studies hard in his spare time too – at CodeBrave, we know self-led learning is one of the most important life skills.
 This autumn, CodeBrave arranged a paid apprenticeship for him and another advanced student with a company in the US, building their new website under the supervision of his teacher.
-So far, Youssef has done a great job responding to his client’s needs and seeing the potential of remote digital work while building his portfolio.
+So far, Ahmad has done a great job responding to his client’s needs and seeing the potential of remote digital work while building his portfolio.

 To deliver our projects, we partnered with…